 Care for Members During a Disaster

-My Choice Wisconsin is continuously monitoring the evolving coronavirus pandemic and we are committed to helping you stay connected to important COVID-19 information and gain access to helpful COVID-19 resources
+My Choice Wisconsin is continuously monitoring the evolving coronavirus pandemic and we are committed to helping you stay connected to important COVID-19 information.

 The following outlines how My Choice Wisconsin handles member services during a national, state, or health emergency.